jelledenhaan/programming_project/DESIGN.md

 ### List of pluggins

 d3tip

 Bootstrap will be used

-Several API's to get the current values of the coins
+Several API's to get the current values of the coins for example: https://api.cryptonator.com/api/full/btc-usd , https://api.cryptonator.com/api/full/xrp-usd